GreatEmerald/RGIC1601/README.md

 # RGIC1601
-Repository for the Remote Sensing and GIS Integration course team
+A tool for creating agriculture management zones out of UAV or airborne imagery for use in the field by farmers ("backend"), and an app for visualising said zones ("frontend").